 Set All Array Elements to Zero in SAS

 When you use an array in a SAS data step, sometimes you need to reinitialize the array elements to some value.
 For example zero or one.
 Not long ago, I learned a nifty little trick that allows you to do so easily.
-This post demonstrates three different methods to set all array elements to some specified value.
+This post demonstrates four different methods to set all array elements to some specified value.
 I will show an example for both regular and temporary arrays.
 One smarter than the other.

 Go Through the SAS Array Indexes